-Why Ladybugs Swarm on Your House
+Why Do Ladybugs Swarm on Your House?

-Why They Do It
+Why Do Ladybugs Swarm?

-Ladybugs swarm because they're looking for a warm place to hibernate for winter.
+Known as cluster-hibernators, ladybugs swarm because they're looking for a warm place to hibernate for winter.

 Ladybugs simply find loose-fitting screens, cracks, and vents, and soon enough, they're house guests.
 It’s a phenomenon that causes a great deal of exasperation.
-And they don't even have a name for it!

-When and Where It Happens
+When and Where Ladybugs Swarm

 - To keep the bugs from getting in, repair loose-fitting windows and doors, seal cracks, and secure vents.

-- If they get in, suck them up with a vacuum cleaner and release them outside, otherwise the survivors can crawl out of the bag and re-infest your house.
+- If they get in, suck them up with a vacuum cleaner and release them outside.
+Otherwise, the survivors can crawl out of the bag and re-infest your house.

 - Their bodily fluids are smelly and can stain, so avoid squishing or sweeping them.